priyanka-sharma29/Sentiment-Mining-for-Product-Comparison/README.md

 3. Removed junk values and replacement words like fffd which appear because of encoding differences
 4. Removed the retweet, punctuations, links, tabs, blank spaces at beginning, usernames
 5. Took a subset of Tweet ID and text for further operations
-6. Converted the dataset into txt file by tab delimited feature.
+6. Converted the dataset into txt file by tab delimited feature
 After all these steps, the cleaned dataset was obtained which contained approximately 7500 tweets for both ‘alexa’ and ‘google’.
 Further narrowed it down as needed and found the tweets which contained the term ‘vs’ also.

 C. Sentiment Analysis: